Home Biography Performances Works Listen & Look Press Surveys Programme notes Links

 the fruit of chance and necessity”, a statement relating to his atomic

 theory of matter.
-Within this theory Leaving
+Within this theory nothing in the universe exists except atoms and the

 aside the broader philosophical relevance of Democritus’s theory, many of